Logeshwaran6571/Logeshwaran6571-flutter-ui-assignment-logeshwaran/day6/README.md

-## Day 5 – Icon Updates & UI Design Improvements
+## Day 6 – Typography & Code Structure Improvements

 ## What Was Done

-- Created an assets/ directory to centralize static resources.

-- Added an icons/ subfolder inside assets/ to manage all icon files.

-- Replaced mismatched icons with appropriate ones based on the UI requirements.

-- Ensured icon usage is consistent across the interface.
+- Updated the application to use the correct and consistent font family across all text elements.

+- Refactored deeply nested UI code into well-structured, reusable widget files.

+- Improved overall project structure by separating concerns instead of dumping everything into a single file.

 ## What I Learned

-- How to properly import and use icons within the codebase.
+- How to import, configure, and apply custom font families correctly within the project.

-- How to create custom icons and integrate them into a project.
+- How restructuring widgets improves code readability, maintainability, and makes future changes significantly easier and safer.